ChloeSheasby/dev_notes/Rebase vs Pull Best Practices.md

+# Rebase vs Pull Best Practices

 _I learned this from Isaac Hildebrandt._

+## Why Pulling From Main Is Bad

 If main has been updated, my inclination has always been to pull from main into my feature branch.
 However, this is not best practice:
 - Pulling from main lines all commits in history order.
 - Your 'source of truth' will remain at an older main instead of the new one.
 - If you happen to need to revert main, it's almost impossible--there isn't a clean line of where main is.

+## Why Rebasing To Main Is Good
 The thing to remember is the whatever main has is waayyyy more important than your branch.
 Here is why rebasing is much better:
 - Rebasing takes your branch, scoops up your commits, and makes the newest main the foundation of your branch.